zulip/zulip/CONTRIBUTING.md

 - We especially recommend browsing recently opened issues, as there are more likely to be easy ones for you to find.
+- Take a look at issues with the ["good first issue" label](https://github.com/zulip/zulip/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22), as they are especially accessible to new contributors.
+However, you will likely find issues without this label that are accessible as well.
 - All issues are partitioned into areas like admin, compose, emoji, hotkeys, i18n, onboarding, search, etc. Look through our [list of labels](https://github.com/zulip/zulip/labels), and